schererant/fall-2020-qml/README.md

 pipenv shell
 ```

-## Start jupyter notebook in lab
+## Start jupyter lab

-Once instide the shell, start a jupyter notebook.
-This should open a jupyter lab notebook environment in a browser:
+Once instide the shell, start a jupyter lab with the following command.
+This should open a jupyter lab notebook environment in a browser.

 ```buildoutcfg
 jupyter lab